boutiques/boutiques-paper/README.md

 A pdf is uploaded for every release of the paper:
 * [Release 0.1](https://github.com/glatard/boutiques-paper/files/586804/paper.pdf)

+See instructions below to create a pdf for the current version.

 # How to contribute

 Fork the repository, edit ```paper.tex``` and other files directly, and make a pull-request.